Be very afraid.

 - In Fallen London, it seems that all sorts of animals can speak in the Neath.
 They like to collect secrets and will tell them to any human clever enough to catch them.
 The Labyrinth of Tigers is controlled by the tigers themselves, who speak (and smoke hookahs).
 Many of the pet descriptions contain quotes from the animal in question, which can include bats, lizards, ravens, dogs, and some significantly weirder beings.
 There are also talking and mechanically inclined rats, officially termed rattus faber, but more commonly and crudely called LBs.
 Ordinary rats exist as well, though there's no sign they can talk.

-- Bravely Default has a talking fox hat sells you items.
+- Bravely Default has a talking fox that sells you items.
 You fight him alongside the Adventurer in a secret room of the Bonus Dungeon.

 - Said fox as well as his adventurer companion also appear in Final Fantasy: The 4 Heroes of Light but you can only talk to him if you turn into an animal yourself.
 Speaking of which, turning into an animal is an intricate plot point and there are numerous animals you can communicate with.

-- Pokémon Mystery Dungeon series, PokéPark Wii series, and all the Rumble Games except the first, the Pokemon can talk.
+- In all the Pokémon Mystery Dungeon series, PokéPark Wii series, and all the Rumble games (except the first), the Pokemon can talk.
+Whether it was truly this trope or simply Translation Convention was ambiguous at first in Pokepark, but the sequels to both games drop hints that the pokemon really were talking.
 In Pokemon Conquest, Arceus speaks with the player.
-And in Black/White 2 it confirms that Zorua/Zoroark can transform into humans and integrate into human society with the humans none the wiser.
+And in Pokémon Black 2 and White 2 it confirms that Zorua and Zoroark can transform into humans and integrate into human society with the humans none the wiser.
 The same can likely be assumed with Mew and Ditto.

 - Doggie Dash has Rocky the dog and Wendy the cat, who offer a hurricane of bad animal-themed puns while serving as narrators and guides.